 Sarah Clancy and The Jazz Messengers

 Ó Bhéal has hosted a jazz-poetry night every year since 2008 to coincide with the Cork Jazz Festival.
 It’s one of the series’ most popular events.
 The night begins as usual at 9.30pm with the five word challenge, followed by guest poet Sarah Clancy who will be accompanied by The Jazz Messengers.
-The Jazz Messengers are Alison Ronayne on guitar, Brenda Griffin on Keyboard and Sebastian Schneider on sax.
+The Jazz Messengers are Brenda Griffin on Keyboard, Fionn O’Neill on bass and Sebastian Schneider on sax.

 The trio will also play improv to the later open-mic session, so feel free to bring and read your favourite poem and feel what it sounds like served up with jazz!

 Sarah Clancy is a page and performance poet from Galway.
 She is the author of three collections of poetry, including The Truth and Other Stories (Salmon Poetry, 2014), Stacey and the Mechanical Bull (Lapwing Press, Belfast, 2011) and Thanks for Nothing, Hippies (Salmon Poetry, 2012).
 Along with fellow Galway poet Elaine Feeney she released a poetry CD called Cinderella Backwards in 2013.
 She has been placed or shortlisted in several of Ireland’s most prestigious written poetry competitions including The Ballymaloe International Poetry Prize, The Patrick Kavanagh Award and The Listowel Collection of Poetry Competition.
 In performance poetry Sarah has won the Cuirt International Festival of Literature Grand Slam Championship and was runner up in the All- Ireland Grand Slam Championships.
 In 2015 she was named The Bogman’s Cannon People’s Poet and in 2016 she was the Lingo Festival’s Poet Laureate.